-Without fire on a backcountry trip, eating and staying warm will be impossible.
-Long gone are the days of rubbing two sticks together.
-Lighters are small, durable, and highly effective and starting a fire.
-And they work no matter what the weather may throw your way.
+Without fire on a backcountry trip, eating and staying warm is impossible.
+Long gone are the days of rubbing two sticks together (unless you're a contestant on Survivor).
+Lighters are small, durable, and highly effective at starting a fire or camp stove.
+And as long as you keep them dry, they work no matter what the weather throws your way.
 Keep one in your pack and one in your pocket if you plan on venturing away from your site for a long period of time.

 04 of 10

 Mother Nature can be finicky any time of year, especially in the high country.
 And hypothermia is the number one cause of death to people lost in the wilderness, as many forget about the severe temperature drops, once the sun sets.
 Should rain, snow, or cold weather strike when you're miles away, extra clothing will keep you warm, dry, and healthy.
 Be sure to pack clothing that layers, so you can add or remove them as the temperature fluctuates.
 Choose a material that wicks away sweat and dries quickly (synthetics and merino wool work well), and never forget your packable down jacket and extra socks.Continue to 5 of 10 below.